farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 This section provides a user level view of Farm.

 Farm will be divided into two parts:
 - **Compilation core implemented by Rust**: All the compilation flow like resolving, loading, transforming, parsing and dependencies analyzing are charged by Rust compilation core.
 The Rust core is not visible to users, it is used privately by Farm's npm packages.
+Only a few apis exported from the core for Rust plugin authors.
 - **CLI and Node API implemented by Typescript**: For the users, they only need to install Farm's npm packages which are written in typescript, then all functionalities are available.
 The npm packages encapsulate the Rust core and provide CLI and Node API for users.
+And all plugins are distributed as npm packages too.

 All performance sensitive actions will be implemented in Rust, and others will be implemented in typescript.
-Using typescript because farm can easily share js community, for example dev-server middleware.
+Using typescript because farm want to easily share js community, for example dev-server middleware and transformer(less, markdown and so on).
 And the users should only care about the npm packages.

 Farm npm packages is designed to provide two kind of usages: CLI or Node Api, CLI is provided by the farm team to use farm easily; Node Api is provided for the advanced developers who want to build tools on top of Farm.